jharmison-redhat/openshift-devsecops/dashboard/tekton/workshop/content/lab07.md

       image: gcr.io/cloud-builders/mvn:3.5.0-jdk-8
 ```

 With this definition, we can test that we can run our Task from the command line.
-Note that I am using the `--showlog` command line option in Tekton so that I can see the logs from executing the task right away and don't have to run a second command to get them:
+Note that we are using the `--showlog` command line option in Tekton so that we can see the logs from executing the task right away and don't have to run a second command to get them:
 ```bash
 tkn task start --inputresource source=tasks-source --param GOALS=clean  --param SETTINGS_PATH=configuration/cicd-settings-nexus3.xml --workspace name=maven-repo,emptyDir='' simple-maven --showlog
 ```